Tom-PIT/Connected.Docs/en/Assets/CodeLists/ImportMaterials.md

 ## Results list

-Below the upload area, you can see a list with all previously uploaded files.
-Click any import on the **Created** column to review the results and any possible errors.
+Click any import on the **Created** column on the import list to review the results and any possible errors.

 ![Import materials report](../Assets/ImportMaterialsReport.png "Import materials report")